mafifafm/pxt-microbit/docs/projects/v2-play-sound-long.md

 ## 1. Introduction @unplugged

-The new micro:bits have speakers, which leaves you free to move around in ways you weren't able to before!
+The new Raggas have speakers, which leaves you free to move around in ways you weren't able to before!

 Let's use movement to create a beat box of your own.